 The spotted frog tends to be more of an aquatic specialist than most ranids.
 The majority of sightings and captures of this species have occurred while the frogs were submersed in water.
-Spotted frog typically inhabit a variety of habitat types including cold water ponds, streams, lakes, and springs adjacent to mixed coniferous and subalpine forest, grassland and brush land (Morris and Tanner 1969, Stebbins 2003).
-In Utah, it is usually found in semipermanent ponds (Welch and MacMahon 2005) with cool, clear spring-fed water and organic substrates (Dumas

-1966, Morris and Tanner 1969).
+Spotted frog typically inhabit a variety of habitat types including cold water ponds, streams, lakes, and springs adjacent to mixed coniferous and subalpine forest, grassland and brush land (Morris and Tanner 1969, Stebbins 1985).
+In Utah, it is usually found in semipermanent ponds (Welch and MacMahon 2005) with cool, clear spring-fed water and organic substrates (Dumas 1966, Morris and Tanner 1969).
 Habitat usually consists of a small spring, pond or slough with a variety of herbaceous emergent, floating, and submergent vegetation.
-Vegetation most commonly associated with least chub includes: bullrush (Scirpus sp.), sedges (Carex spp.), cattails (Typha sp.), duckweed (Lemnaceae), rushes (Juncus spp.), watercress (Nasturtium officinale), grasses (Graminae) and algae.
-Additional species of vegetation found associated with the Snake Valley populations include saltgrass (Distichilis spicata), elodea (Elodia sp.), pondweed (Xanthium spinosum and X. strumarium), giant reed (Phragmites) and sandbar willow (Salix sp.)
+Vegetation most commonly associated with spotted frog includes: bullrush (Scirpus sp.), sedges (Carex spp), cattails (Typha sp.), duckweed (lemnaceae), rushes (Juncus spp.), watercress (Nasturtium officinale), grasses (Graminae) and algae (Ross et al. 1994).
+Additional species of vegetation associated with the West Desert populations include saltgrass (Distichlis spicata), Elodea (Elodia), pondweed (Xanthium spinosum and strumarium), giant reed (Phragmites) and sandbar willow (Salix sp.)
 (Ross et al., 1994).
 Morris and Tanner (1969) suggest that deep silt or muck bottoms are required for hibernation and torpor.
 The occurrence of spotted frog populations in the West Desert is ecologically intriguing because this highly aquatic ranid frog has life history traits that enable them to survive in isolated springs of high salinity and temperature (Hovingh 1993).

 Spotted frogs emerge from hibernation in the spring and tend to utilize different habitats depending on their needs.
 For example, in Yellowstone National Park, sexually immature individuals tended to inhabit aquatic habitats away from breeding adults until the summer when first, second, and third year male and female age-classes and females in the fourth year move back to or near the area from which they emerged from hibernation (Turner 1958).
 Breeding adults use areas in the absence of the other age-classes and move to sites near the younger frogs as the water begins receding from the breeding area (Turner 1958).
 Often, adult frogs disappear after breeding, perhaps burrowing into the substrate.
+Some researchers have suggested that spotted frogs travel great distances from water after breeding (Stebbins 1985).
 Turner (1960) suggested that spotted frogs utilize small home ranges.
 In Yellowstone National Park, frogs were recaptured at or near the same location used for breeding.
 Turner (1960) also indicated that emigration and immigration between populations may be closely balanced over the long term, although this aspect was not well documented or studied.
 It is unclear what spotted frogs do and where they are outside of the breeding season in Utah.
 Habitat use and movement studies were initiated in 1997.
-Preliminary results indicate that spotted frog in Utah do not move great distances and remain in or near the breeding areas (Ammon and Wilson 2000; Wilson et. al. 2004).
-Intensive mark-recapture and/or radiotelemetry studies are required in order to determine actual movement patterns in the Utah populations.
+Preliminary results indicate that spotted frog in the Heber Valley do not move great distances and remain in or near the breeding areas (Ammon and Wilson 2000; Wilson et. al. 2004) Intensive mark-recapture and/or radiotelemetry studies are required in order to determine actual movement patterns in the Utah populations.